AndriiZahumnyi/kottans-frontend/README.md

 ![freecodecamp tasks](task_js_dom/freeCodeCampJS_DOM.png)

-In this section I\`ve learned a lot of basics about the DOM, about how the DOM is constructed with all those Nodes, Elements and Interfaces.
+In this section I\`ve learned a lot of basics about the DOM, about how the DOM is constructed with all those Nodes, Elements and Interfaces, about extra ways to access elements.
+I\`ve learned how to:
+- creating page content with javascript (update, add, remove, style),
+- working with browser events (respond to events, remove an event listener, avoid too many events, know when the DOM is ready),
+- add page content efficiently, reflow and repaint,

 I\`ve also repeated some simple things like:
 - selecting page elements with css selectors,
-- select page elkements by ID, class, tag,
+- select page elements by ID, class, tag,
--
+- creating content with javascript

-Brand new for me in this section were:
-- Nodes, Elements and Interfaces